-As you may or may not know the World Health Organization named today, May 31, World No Tobacco Day (I had no idea until I read an article about how nobody knew or cared about this silly “holiday”).
-Anyway, in honor of World No Tobacco Day, I decided to smoke a stogie for review!
+As you may or may not know the World Health Organization named today, May 31, World No Tobacco Day.
+In honor of World No Tobacco Day, I decided to smoke a stogie for review!
 Today I was fortunate enough to light up an El Triunfador No. 1.

 I’ve only smoked one other Pete Johnson cigar—the Tatuaje Havana VI Angeles—and I loved it, so I’ve been looking forward to trying an El Triunfador for a while.
 Upon receiving the stick for review, I carefully checked it over—nice, oily, finely-veined wrapper, solid construction, and a perfect triple cap that didn’t unravel at all, despite my clipping it with a cheap cutter.
 The pre-light draw was a little firm but still allowed for tons of cocoa and earth character to come through.